Toda lattice formed in nonequilibrium steady states of SWCNT: Theoretical modeling

 \subsection{System definition}

 The macroscopic motion of suspended low-dimensional nanoscale systems, so-called ZA mode, is the essential condition that makes the FPUT regime dominate the heat transfer process.
-The macroscopic motion is composed of two harmonic motions along bending and longitudinal modulation, which are in-phase modes of flexural and longitudinal phonon modes of the structure that is regarded as the simple beads CG model.
-The modulation of the SWCNT is, therefore, identically considered with the dynamics of the coarse grained (CG) particles with the potential energy function that is empirically given to the system.
+The macroscopic motion is composed of two harmonic motions along bending and longitudinal modulation, which are in-phase modes of flexural and longitudinal phonon modes of the structure that can be regarded as the coarse grained particle(CG) model.
+The modulation of the SWCNT is, therefore, identically considered with the dynamics of the CG particles with the potential energy function that is empirically given to the system as below:

 with the set of momentum for the bond length $ \mathbf{P}_{\ell}=\left[\mathbf{P}^{1}_{\ell},..,\mathbf{P}^{N}_{\ell} \right]^T$, and the angle $\mathbf{P}_{\theta}=\left[\mathbf{P}^{1}_{\theta},..,\mathbf{P}^{N}_{\theta} \right]^T$. $T$ means transpose, and $N$ is the total number of CG particles. $m$ is mass, and $I$ is inertia of the particle. $\Phi_{\ell}$ and $\Phi_{\theta}$ are the potential energy functions.